-The best power supply for the best results in these experiments is a "Constant Current" power supply where the current can be set to any current and the setting does not alter when the coil changes its resistance due to warming.
+The best power supply for the best results in these experiments is a "Constant Current" power supply (IEC LB2619-001) where the current can be set anywhere between 0 and 2 amps and the setting does not alter when the coil changes its resistance due to warming.

-However, if a Constant Current power source is not available, a normal adjustable DC power supply can be used together with a sliding rheostat in series with a 0-5A DC ammeter to adjust and monitor the current through the coil.
-It will be necessary to adjust the rheostat as the coil warms to bring the current exactly back to the desired value before making any measurements.
+However, if a Constant Current power source is not available, a normal adjustable DC power supply can be used together with a large (perhaps 5 ohm) sliding rheostat in series with a 0-5A DC ammeter to adjust and monitor the current through the coil.
+It will be necessary to adjust the rheostat as the coil warms to bring the current exactly back to the original value before making any measurements.

-1) Magnetic Fields Add as Vectors:
+1) To Prove That Magnetic Fields Add as Vectors:

 Position the Tangent Galvanometer so that the coil itself is in line with the compass needle pointing exactly magnetic North/South.
-Hold a ruler against the foot and draw a line indicating this N/S direction, then draw a second line crossing this N/S line at 90 degrees.
+Run a pencil along the edge close to the work bench surface to mark a line indicating this N/S direction, then draw a second line crossing this N/S line at 90 degrees.